Anupriya-241122/ProfitabilityAnalysis_TheEverythingCompany/README.md

 # ProfitabilityAnalysis_TheEverythingCompany
-This repository contains data analysis of product lines of The Everything Company .
+**This repository contains data analysis of product lines of The Everything Company.**

-Analyse Dataset: Once we have the dataset our first step is, to know the statements below as a Data Analyst.
+**Analyse Dataset:** Once we have the dataset our first step is, to know the statements below as a Data Analyst.

-Problem Statement: A company’s Head of Finance Mr. Hardik, has requested some metrics on the performance of The Everything Company’s product lines.
+**Problem Statement:** A company’s Head of Finance Mr. Hardik, has requested some metrics on the performance of The Everything Company’s product lines.
 He has some concerns that there are areas where the company may be losing money.
 He wants a report with recommendations.
 Data Set provided by company.

-Data Story Definition: Firstly, starting by defining the aims and KPIs for the analysis.
+**Data Story Definition:** Firstly, starting by defining the aims and KPIs for the analysis.
 These will serve as the foundation for the analysis.
 After speaking with Hardik, I have come up with the following:

-Data Story Objectives:
+**Data Story Objectives:**

         Objective: Review current product lines and find areas for improvement.